-- According to paragraph 122 of the Methodological Note, ECB benchmark parameters have to be applied to an entire pivot asset class if the coverage of existing satellite models is very low (i.e. if the banks' satellite models do not ensure the estimation of all the PD/TR and LR/LGD parameters, respectively, for a minimum of 10% of the pivot asset class exposure).
-The parameters reported at the level of a main asset class (e.g. Retail or Corporate) should be consistent with the parameters used in the respective pivot asset class. - 29.While in general the definitions of the Methodological Note apply, specific definitions to be highlighted for the use of this template comprise: - Credit risk relevant exposure is based on the CRR/CRD definition but should be always the amount before credit risk adjustments and should exclude all fair value positions (FVOCI and FVPL), which is in contrast to the REA-templates, and exposures subject to CCR. - For the purpose of this template, securitisation positions are excluded (see section 2.2 of the Methodological Note). - 30.
-While historical exposures and provisions have to be reported in the template, the template calculates projected exposures and provisions out of starting point exposures / provisions and stressed credit risk parameters.
+- The parameters related to exposures or asset classes without associated credit risk (e.g, 'other non-credit obligation assets') shall reflect that absence of credit risk, i.e. 0% transitions rates, loss rates and LGDs shall be reported. - According to paragraph 125 of the Methodological Note, ECB benchmark parameters have to be applied to an entire pivot asset class if the coverage of existing satellite models is very low (i.e. if the banks' satellite models do not ensure the estimation of all the PD/TR and LR/LGD parameters, respectively, for a minimum of 10% of the pivot asset class exposure).
+The parameters reported at the level of a main asset class (e.g. Retail or Corporate) should be consistent with the parameters used in the respective pivot asset class. - 29.
+While in general the definitions of the Methodological Note apply, specific definitions to be highlighted for the use of this template comprise: - Credit risk relevant exposure is based on the CRR/CRD definition but should be always the amount before credit risk adjustments and should exclude all fair value positions (FVOCI and FVPL), which is in contrast to the REA-templates, and exposures subject to CCR. - For the purpose of this template, securitisation positions are excluded (see section 2.2 of the Methodological Note). - 30.While historical exposures and provisions have to be reported in the template, the template calculates projected exposures and provisions out of starting point exposures / provisions and stressed credit risk parameters.
 For this purpose, the CSV\CR\SCEN template contains the formulas to calculate provisions for the credit risk stress test (for all segments subject to the stress test, except securitisations) according to section 2.4.3 of the Methodological Note.
-As per paragraph 146 of the Methodological Note, management overlays are used to offset future expected losses.
+As per paragraph 110 of the Methodological Note, management overlays that were created as a forward-looking provision before the cut-off date might be used to offset future expected losses during the stress test horizon.
 Nevertheless, no release of accumulated provisions for S3 exposures is permitted for any year or scenario and this restriction shall be applied at exposure level.
-In addition, starting points need to be suitable for the scenario projections (paragraphs 116 and 118 of the Methodological Note).
-Data is linked via formula from the CSV\CR\SCEN template to the CSV\CR\SUM template.
-Moreover, exposure and impairment data is linked via formula from this template to the TRA\CR\IRB and TRA\CR\STA templates. - 31.
-Table 3 summarises the reporting requirements for the main credit risk variables in each year of the template.
+In addition, starting points need to be suitable for the scenario projections (paragraphs 113 and 119 of the Methodological Note).
+Data is linked via formula from the CSV\CR\SCEN